onflow/flow-go/flips/component-interface.md

 ## Objective

-FLIP to separate the API through which components are started from the API through which they expose their status, and introduce a standard interface for handling irrecoverable errors that occur within a component.
+FLIP to separate the API through which components are started from the API through which they expose their status.

 ## Current Implementation